Best Disney World Hotels [2026 Ranking]

 But the price is still jaw-dropping.
 Nightly rates start at around $100 more than neighboring Polynesian and $200 more than fellow monorail resort Contemporary.
 The rooms here are nice, but the Incredibles rooms at Contemporary and the Moana rooms at Polynesian are also quite good.
 Maybe not as good, but not $100-$200 worse.

 Admittedly, the resort doesn’t miss much.
 Location is great.
 Dining is great.
-Transportation is mostly great (try getting to Epcot).
+Transportation is mostly great (but try getting to EPCOT).
 Rooms are great.
 Pools are really good.
 But these niceties aren’t unique to Grand Floridian.

 What’s unique to Grand Floridian is the theme of luxury.
 This is, unfortunately, different from actual luxury which no Disney resorts in Florida really come close to, except maybe Gran Destino Tower.
 It’s been a while since I stayed in the Royal Palm Club at Grand Floridian, but suffice to say it was not $1000+ per night luxury.